paunik/ScrollMagic/Tutorial-:-Basic-Pin.md

 // init controller
 controller = new ScrollMagic();

-// Assign handler1 and add it to the Controller var scene = new ScrollScene({
+// Assign handler and add it to the controller var scene = new ScrollScene({
   triggerElement: "#pinned-trigger1", // point of execution
   duration: $(window).height() - 100, // pin element for the window height - 100